-Fluctus can enter 3 different modes:
+Fluctus can enter 4 main different modes:

-- (START) On power up, the module starts with a short start-up sequence to initialize the entire system. - The on-board display shows firmware version and accelerometer calibration progress (if necessary). - o The color of the RGB led will change to indicate:
+- START → On power up, the module starts with a short start-up sequence to initialize the entire system and check for flight conditions. - The on-board display shows firmware version and accelerometer calibration progress (if necessary). - The color of the RGB led will change to indicate: